Assessing the Hierarchical Hamiltonian Splitting Integrator for Collisionless N-body Simulations: Acknowledgements

 \section{Acknowledgements}

+GAA thanks V. Springel for nicely clarifying GADGET4 information.
 GAA and JCC thanks Leobardo Ithehua Rico for the fruitful technical support and discussion.
 OV and GAA acknowledge support from UNAM PAPIIT grant IN112518.
 GAA and JAT thanks support from CONACyT graduate fellowships 455336 and 825451, respectively.
+OV acknowledge support from UNAM PAPIIT grants IG101620 and IG101222.
 HV acknowledges support from IN101918 PAPIIT-UNAM Grant and from a Megaproyecto DGTIC-LANCAD.
 The authors acknowledge DGTIC-UNAM for access to the Supercomputer MIZTLI.
 This research was partially supported through computational and human resources provided by the LAMOD UNAM project through the clusters Atocatl and Tochtli.
-LAMOD is a collaborative effort between the IA, ICN and IQ institutes at UNAM, and it acknowldges benefit from the MX28274 agreement with IBM.
+LAMOD is a collaborative effort between the IA, ICN and IQ institutes at UNAM, and it acknowledges benefit from the MX28274 agreement with IBM.
+The authors acknowledge CEDIA GPU cluster through an agreement with CUDI.